Most cynicism cuts no deeper than the shabby pretences that it mocks, though the world is so shallow that it cuts right through it.

 People now, as Colton said, are born freethinkers who have had no need to think freely.
 We hold a miscellany of fashionable suppositions in lieu of our herd’s inherited ones.
 We are proud that we have won our freedom from the tutelage that told us what we must think.
 But we still have no wish to think for ourselves.
 Our glib pyrrhonism is as automatic as our antiquated faith, and our new scepticism is as lazy as our old orthodoxy.

-We would sooner believe an idea than reflect on it, though we are ready to doubt any idea that might jar with our unreflective beliefs or customs.
+It’s easier to doubt a proposition than it is to examine it.
+And we would sooner believe an idea than reflect on it.
+But we are ready to doubt any idea that might jar with our unreflective beliefs or customs.

 Sceptics trust in their own doubts as proselytes trust in their own dogmas.
 They cling to their suspicions with the same certainty that others cling to their convictions.
 They can’t so much as doubt without dogmatizing.
 Like Montaigne, you should mistrust your misbelief too much to be a sceptic.